 My Grandfather was a butcher

-Yes, Granddad took up a big knife to dispatch poor beasts and then carve up their warm carcasses.
+Yes, Granddad took up a blade to dispatch poor beasts and carve up their warm carcasses.
 I never saw him at work -- thank god -- but as a child I held his hand on walks through Seattle's Pike Place Market where he'd talk shop with other butchers in their blood stained aprons.
 Making sausages by grinding piles of glistening protoplasm -- ears, lips, cheeks, noses and other odd, unmentionable meaty bits -- was his specialty.
 Though a committed vegetarian now, I do share his instinct to deconstruct the ideal and refashion it into something new and dynamic.

 LA's La Brea Tar Pits